Acute behavioural disturbance: Acute management

 Key points

-1. Management should focus on verbal and non-verbal de-escalation and emphasise the child's safety with carer involvement and existing behaviour or communication plans where appropriate
+1. Management should focus on verbal and non-verbal de-escalation; emphasise the child's safety and use existing behaviour or communication plans where appropriate

-2. Consider underlying neurodevelopmental diagnoses (autism, ADHD) or a history of adverse childhood experiences
+2. Consider if the child has an underlying neurodevelopmental condition or history of adverse childhood experiences

-3. A stepwise approach should be used if pharmacological treatment is required.
-Physical restraint should be a last resort, only to facilitate rapidly effective pharmacological treatment
+5. Physical restraint is a last resort, only used to facilitate rapidly effective pharmacological treatment by appropriately trained staff

 Background

-The most important initial action is to reduce the distress to reduce the behaviour, and to reduce the risk of harm
+• The most important initial action is to reduce the child’s distress to reduce the behaviour and risk of harm

-Once the distress is reduced, further assessment and specific management of the underlying cause should occur
+• Once the distress has been addressed, further assessment and specific management of the underlying cause should occur

-Behavioural distress can present and progress in a variety of ways.
-There are often many predisposing, precipitating and perpetuating factors that need to be considered in de-escalation strategies.
-Behavioural distress and its underlying causes are distinct in children as compared to adults
+• Behavioural distress can present and progress in a variety of ways.
+There are many predisposing, precipitating and perpetuating factors to consider in de-escalation strategies

 Assessment